MortenHoustonLudvigsen/CommonMarkSharp/README.md

 ### A custom renderer

-Once the Markdown has been parsed, it will be in a `Document` object, which is the root of an AST (abstract syntax tree), which represents the parsed Markdown.
+Once the Markdown has been parsed, it will be in a `Document` object, which is the root of an AST (abstract syntax tree), representing the parsed Markdown.
 This AST can be traversed using a `CommonMarkVisitor`.

 One such `CommonMarkVisitor` is the `HtmlRenderer` class.
 This visitor is used for the default rendering of HTML, and conforms to the [CommonMark](http://commonmark.org/) spec.